NR-NJN/MYSEC/README.md

 ## Usage

-Run the script with administrative/root privileges:
+Run the script with administrative/root privileges